tarlen5/coursera_ml/README.md

    * ex4/: `sigmoidGradient.m`, `randInitializeWeights.m`, `nnCostFunction.m` (bulk of work here)
 * TO DO: (To extend this assigment and implement in python) Implement the neural network training and predictions, using `Pylearn2` or similar.

-### Unit 10: Assignment 5
+### Unit 10: *Project 5-Bias/Variance Studies with Regularized Linear Regression*
-* Regularized Linear Regression Bias vs. Variance
+* Regularized linear regression to predict amount of water flowing into/out of a dam using change in water level in a reservoir.
+* Diagnostics of debugging learning algorithms and effects of bias vs. variance.
+* Dataset division into *training set*, *cross validation set*, and *test set* is introduced and implemented.
+*

 ### Unit 12: Assignment 6
 * Support Vector Machines